RAF Eastcote: History

 Before coming under the ownership of the British Government, the land the site was built on was mainly open fields.
 A public footpath dating from around 1565 crossed the area from Eastcote High Road to Field End Road.
 In 1911, cricket matches were played on the field by the Eastcote Institute.

 During the Second World War, the land was requisitioned by the government from the owners, Telling Brothers.
 The first buildings on the site were constructed for use as a military hospital in preparation for military casualties from the Normandy landings.
 Subsequently, it became clear they would not be required for that purpose and became barracks for Navy Wrens.
-Bletchley Park established an outpost at the Eastcote site, known during the Second World War as HMS Pembroke V, to house some of the Bombe codebreaker machines used to decode German Enigma messages.
+An outpost to Bletchley Park was established at the Eastcote site, known during the Second World War as HMS Pembroke V, to house some of the Bombe codebreaker machines used to decode German Enigma messages.

 A total of 100 machines were operated at Eastcote, controlled by 800 Wrens and 100 RAF technicians.
 A detachment of American personnel were stationed in a separate area, operating their own Bombe machines.

 The site was split into two blocks: A and B. Block A was sited near Lime Grove and housed personnel accommodation and administrative services, while Block B was protected by brick walls and military police since it contained the codebreaking computers.
 The public footpath passed between the two blocks.
 The level of security meant that support staff in the administrative block did not know of the activities in Block B, nor did local residents.

 At the end of the war in 1945, the Bombes were dismantled by the Wrens to be recycled, maintaining the secrecy of the operations.
 The operations at Bletchley Park under the name "Government Code and Cypher School" (GC&CS) moved to Eastcote on 1 April 1946.
 The Crown purchased the estate in 1947.
 Eastcote's proximity to London meant staff were not far from Whitehall, and the site became known as the "London Signals Intelligence Centre".
 Six years later, in July 1952, GC&CS became "Government Communications Headquarters" (GCHQ) and began to move from Eastcote to new purpose-built buildings in Cheltenham.
 The move was completed in February 1954.

 Between 1954 and 1977 the London Communications-Electronic Security Agency security agency was based at Eastcote.

 In 1949 the United States Air Force established a non-flying base at RAF South Ruislip to coordinate the USAFE's Third Air Force and 7th Air Division (SAC) activities in Great Britain with the British Government.
 A school for the children of American service personnel was established on the Eastcote site in the 1950s.
 In the 1960s, this was joined by veterinary, dental, and mental health clinics, and also by a morgue.

 The United States military continued to use buildings on the site until the closure in 2007.